• Skip to primary navigation

 Ingredients for gluten free strawberry muffins on a white table.

-• Gluten Free 1-to-1 Flour Blend - I use Bob's Red Mill 1-to-1 Flour Blend in all of my recipes.
+• Gluten-Free Flour Blend - I like to use Bob's Red Mill 1-to-1 Flour Blend in my muffin recipes.
 You can use the flour blend of your choice just make sure it has xanthan gum.
 Different flour blends may produce different results.
-For the best outcome, weigh your flour.
+For the best results, weigh your flour.

 • Baking Powder - This will help keep the muffins light and fluffy.